MakeContributions/markdown-dungeon/README.md

 yarn start
 ```

-> Ensure you are not using Power shell
+> Ensure you are not using PowerShell

 6. 🎉 Open your browser and go to http://localhost:8000/ or http://localhost:8000/___graphql

 ## 👷‍♂️ Floor and the room format

 A **floor** is a folder and each floor is a collection of **rooms** and every room is a `Markdown` file.
-The Markdown capability links is used for up/down and go to another room, like below example.
+The Markdown capability links are used for up/down and to go to another room, like the example below.

 [Go to Github dungeon](https://github.com/)